mkrause/lifecycle-loader/README.md

 Oftentimes in applications you'll be dealing with state that is loaded asynchronously (e.g. over HTTP) while the application runs.
 This loading process has some bookkeeping that you need to do to keep track of what's happening.
 For example, while the async request is being performed we are in a *loading* state, and thus we might want to show a loading indicator in the UI.
 Or the loading may have failed, which means we need to do deal with error handling.

 We will call this bit of bookkeeping the "status" of the item that is loaded.
-The goal of this library is to provide a standard interface for this status, as well as providing utilities to manage such async state.
+The goal of this library is to provide a standard interface for this status, as well as providing utilities to help you write the loader functions.

 ## Concepts